Naturopathic Practices and Kratom: Kratom and Medicine

 In 1902, Dr. Benedict Lust introduced naturopathic medicine to North America.
 By 1920, naturopathic practices were well established in Canada.
 The first laws regulating naturopathic practices were enacted in Ontario by 1925.

 After the Second World War, health care moved away from natural approaches to healing.
 On the contrary, healthcare focused on surgical techniques advances, the introduction of antibiotics and the growth of the pharmaceutical industry.
 In the last twenty years, naturopathic practices saw a resurge.
-The resurgent interest in the natural methods of preventive health care is a result of the desire for greater control in the healthcare process.
-Also coupled with the growing dissatisfaction with high-tech solutions to health problems.
+The revived interest in the natural methods of preventive health care is directly related to the desire for greater control in the healthcare process.
+Also coupled with the growing dissappointment with high-tech solutions to health problems.
 This trend has increased demand for naturopathic practices as people seek ways to improve their health, cope with day-to-day stresses and avoid illness.

 Naturopathic medical education began in Canada in 1978 with the founding of the Ontario College of Naturopathic Medicine (OCNM) in Toronto.
 In 2000, the Boucher Institute of Naturopathic Medicine opened in British Columbia to provide further educational opportunities for students seeking training as naturopathic doctors.